 Connecticut Same-Sex Divorce Lawyers

-Unique Custody Issues that may Arise in Same-Sex Divorces
+Unique Custody Issues That May Arise In Same-Sex Divorces

 Connecticut's recognition of the right to marry in 2008, followed by the U.S. Supreme Court's affirmation of the right to marry in 2015, opened the doors for countless couples nationwide to have their commitment to one another formally and legally recognized.

 Perhaps most notably, same-sex divorces may involve unique child custody issues where the parents have not taken the legal steps needed to ensure that both parents have full legal parental rights, for example, by formally adopting a child.
 In situations where a same-sex couple has adopted a child together, each parent will naturally have rights with respect to custody and parenting time.

 The court can award parenting time to a non-biological parent provided that there is a “parent-like relationship” between the non-biological parent and the child and a lack of ongoing contact would be harmful to the child.

 Unique Alimony and Property Division Considerations that may Arise in Same-Sex Divorces

-While Connecticut legally recognized the right of same-sex couples to marry in 2008, many same-sex couples have been together much longer than this – married in all but name – and their 2010 “marriage date” is not reflective of the years that they may have spent supporting one another or making important decisions together.
+While Connecticut legally recognized the right of same-sex couples to marry in 2008, many same-sex couples have been together much longer than this – married in all but name.
+Their 2010 “marriage date” is not reflective of the years that they may have spent supporting one another or making important decisions together.
 Such a scenario presents complex and nuanced considerations for resolving the issues of equitable distribution and alimony in such matters.

-Connect with One of Our Experienced Connecticut Same-Sex Divorce Lawyers Today
+Connect With One Of Our Experienced Connecticut Same-Sex Divorce Lawyers Today

-Our New Canaan divorce and family law attorneys are extremely knowledgeable about the unique parenting and financial issues that may arise in same same-sex divorces and can help ensure that your custodial and financial rights are protected.
-To schedule an in-person or virtual appointment with one of our Connecticut same-sex divorce lawyers in New Canaan, please call 203-652-8018 or complete our online contact form.
+At The Family Law Firm Healy + Eliot PLLC, our New Canaan divorce and family law attorneys are extremely knowledgeable about the unique parenting and financial issues that may arise in same same-sex divorces and can help ensure that your custodial and financial rights are protected.
+If you have any questions about your rights or your case, we are here to get you answers.